ciro-maciel/learn_python/README.md

 ## About the Author

-This repository was created and is maintained by Ciro Cesar Maciel.
+This repository was created and is maintained by **Ciro Cesar Maciel**.
 I am a Software Engineer passionate about creating efficient and well-documented solutions.
 I am always looking for new tools and practices that can simplify and improve the development workflow.

 In addition to this project, I have been working on other interesting projects related to automation, Artificial Intelligence (AI), browser extensions, and more.
 I am also beginning to teach what is necessary to learn Artificial Intelligence (AI), helping others to get started on their AI journey.